Welcome

 Follow directions from the A13 for Pitsea.
 Take the turning towards Pitsea centre/ Pitsea market onto Broadway Link.

 Turn right onto London Road (B1464 towards Basildon Crematorium), turn right at the mini-roundabout with a brown Bowers Marsh sign.
-This is Church Road - go left at the next T-junction and follow the road until you reach the reserve entrance, and just beyond, the car park.
+This is Church Road - go left at the next T-junction and follow the road until you reach the reserve entrance.

 Arrival